Business

 The founding of the company was accompanied by a commitment of $1 billion in funding from the founding members, which also included YC leader Paul Graham, as well as corporate sponsors like AWS and Infosys, with an aim to create a safety net that would allow researchers to explore the full potential of AI without compromising safety or ethics.

-One of the first batches of AI software OPenAI released was, OpenAI Gym, toolkit for building artificially intelligent systems by way of a technology called “reinforcement learning.”
+One of the first batches of AI software OPenAI released was, OpenAI Gym, a toolkit for building artificially intelligent systems by way of a technology called “reinforcement learning.”
 Exactly what Brockman said the company will be starting with.
 The same year, “Universe,” a software platform for assessing and honing an AI’s general intelligence via a variety of games, websites, and other applications, was also introduced.

 However, during this nascent stage of the company’s ascendancy, Elon Musk left his board seat in 2018 on account of a plausible and prospective conflict of interest with Tesla’s Artificial Intelligence (AI) research and development endeavors concerning autonomous driving, though he remained a donor to the company.
 But is it so?
 According to the most recent reports, there was more to the “conflict of interest” than we know, and we will soon find out.